Hydrotherapy Physiotherapy | iPS Clinics in Bridgend, Cardiff, Carmarthen, Newport & Porthcawl Logo Phone Icon Call: 03456 252 252

 Hydrotherapy

-Hydrotherapy (Aquatic Physiotherapy) at iPS Clinics in Bridgend, Cardiff, Carmarthen, Newport & Porthcawl
+Hydrotherapy (Aquatic Physiotherapy) at iPS Clinics in Newport & Porthcawl

 Hydrotherapy, also known as aquatic therapy, is a form of physical therapy that takes place in warm water, providing patients with a safe environment to perform therapeutic exercises.
 At iPS Physiotherapy, we offer hydrotherapy sessions that leverage the unique properties of water, such as buoyancy, resistance, and heat, to assist in rehabilitation.
 Hydrotherapy is especially beneficial for those recovering from injury, surgery, or managing chronic pain conditions.